TheMysticSword/MysticsItems/README.md

 `mysticsitems_unlocklogs` - unlocks all logbook entries

 ### Bug reports and suggestions
 Please visit the issue tracker on the mod's GitHub repository! https://github.com/TheMysticSword/MysticsItems/issues
+Before creating an issue, please make sure that a similar one hasn't already been created using the search bar!

 ### To-do
 * More character-specific items